For urgent consular assistance call

 More information:

-If you travel in forest areas or to the Aland Islands, tick-borne encephalitis is a risk.
+Tick-borne encephalitis is a risk if you travel in forest areas or to the Aland Islands.

-Ticks are common in rural areas and active from March to November.
+Ticks are common in rural areas and are active from March to November.

 To protect yourself from illness: